getian107/SuSiEx/README.md

 # SuSiEx

-**SuSiEx** is a Python based command line tool that performs cross-ethnic fine-mapping using GWAS summary statistics and LD reference panels.
+**SuSiEx** is a C++ based command line tool that performs cross-ancestry fine-mapping using GWAS summary statistics and LD reference panels.
 The method is built on the Sum of Single Effects (SuSiE) model:

 Gao Wang, Abhishek Sarkar, Peter Carbonetto, Matthew Stephens.
 A simple new approach to variable selection in regression, with application to genetic fine-mapping. *Journal of the Royal Statistical Society: Series B (Statistical Methodology)*, https://doi.org/10.1111/rssb.12388, 2020.